Ruifeng-Tan/BatteryLife/README.md

 :triangular_flag_on_post:**News** (2025.02) BatteryLife was released!

 ## Highlights
+(Data statistics are based on the initial release of BatteryLife.)

 - **The largest battery life dataset:** BatteryLife is created by integrating 16 datasets, providing 99,000 samples from 990 batteries with life labels.
 This is 2.5 times the size of BatteryML, which is the previous largest battery life resource.
 - **The most diverse battery life dataset:** BatteryLife contains 8 battery formats, 59 chemical systems, 9 operation temperatures, and 421 charge/discharge protocols.
 Compared with the previous largest battery life resource (BatteryML), BatteryLife furnishes 4 times format, 11.8 times chemical system, 1.8 times operating temperature, and 2.2 times charge/discharge protocol.